JanusL/nlp-project/README.md

 * Install opennmt-py, transformers, nltk and numpy using pip
 * Download the vocabulary from https://huggingface.co/EMBEDDIA/crosloengual-bert (vocab.txt), rename it to bert.vocab and place it into the root directory.
 * Download the needed data.
-SPOOK, TRANS, ORWELL (in ELAN) and RANDOM (razni TMXi - IT) can be downloaded from the onedrive, TC3 from the e-classroom and Wikipedia and Wikimedia from https://opus.nlpl.eu/.
+SPOOK, TRANS and RANDOM (razni TMXi - IT) can be downloaded from the onedrive (the one provided for these projects), TC3 from the e-classroom and Wikipedia and Wikimedia from https://opus.nlpl.eu/ (or download already converted data from drive: TBA),  ORWELL (from ELAN - http://nl.ijs.si/elan/, only need two files from here, elan-orwl-en.xml and elan-orwl-sl.xml)
-* Put the data in apropriate folders, untill you get the folder structure bellow.
+* Put the data in apropriate folders, until you get the folder structure below.
 * Convert each dataset not in .txt format to .txt formats using the scripts provided in the apropriate folders.
 NOTE: Wikimedia is huge and requires a lot of memory and will take a lot of time to process.
 Wikipedia will also take about an hour.
-If you only wish to see how training works, you can probably skip these two.
+If you only wish to see how training works, you can probably skip these two or use provided data.
 * Run the preprocess.sh script to clean and preprocess all the data.
 NOTE: TC3 is a huge file, meaning this can take about an hour.
 You can remove TC3 part from the script if you only wish to see how training works.
 * Run shuffle.py from data/nlp to shuffle TC3 data before each training start.
-* Open the training.yaml script to setup the weights of each dataset
+* Open the training.yaml script to set the weights of each dataset.
-* Use onmt_train -config training.yaml to start training
+* Use onmt_train -config training.yaml to start training.
-* Open the finetune.yaml to setup datasets to finetune on
+* Open the finetune.yaml to setup datasets to finetune on.
-* Use onmt_train -config finetune.yaml to start finetuning
+* Use onmt_train -config finetune.yaml to start finetuning.

 ### To test one of the models, follow the steps bellow:

 * Download the models from https://drive.google.com/drive/folders/1RgJY3nI-Vlvbt8deW3tPuvn5rWa69WHp?usp=sharing
-* Run translate.sh (model) (input file) (output file)
+* Run translate.sh (model) (input file) (output file):

+For testing general model on general testset:

+`translate.sh models/model_general.pt data/nlp/asistent_testset.en eval/general_testset.txt`

+For testing general model on Orwell:

+`translate.sh models/model_general.pt data/orwel/elan-orwl-en.txt eval/general_orwl.txt`

-* To calculate evaluation scores, run scripts/evaluate.py
+* To calculate evaluation scores, run scripts/evaluate.py --original <> --translated <> like:

+For evaluating general model on general testset:

+`scripts/evaluate.py --original data/nlp/asistent_testset.sl --translated eval/general_testset.txt`

-* To generate a line-by-line english-slovene-predictions file, run scripts/compare.py
+* To generate a line-by-line english-slovene-predictions file, run scripts/compare.py --en <> --sl <> --pred <> --out <> like:

+For comparing translations of general model on general testset:

+   `scripts/compare.py --en data/nlp/asistent_testset.en --sl data/nlp/asistent_testset.sl --pred eval/general_testset.txt --out <filename>`

 ### Folder structure before converting and tokenizing:
 ```